utknl/typescript-protractor-selenium/README.md

 ## How to Create
 If you want to create the whole structure from scratch:

-1. create a directory
+1. download typescript

-2. on directory path, type `npm init` on terminal
+2. create a directory, on directory path, type `npm init` on terminal
 ```text
    This will create package.json file in your directory.
 ```